We Thought Our Room Was Haunted

 B: "Um, okay, so this is going to sound really crazy, but I think our room is haunted."

 I was shocked.
 I turned my head to look over at him so confused, and then immediately looked down to suppress the laughter that was about to damn near explode out of my mouth.
-I bit down on my lip and felt my chest throb in and out in little spurts as I tried to keep down the pressured bursts of laughter-filled air dying to escape my chest cavity.
+I bit down on my lip and felt my chest throb in and out in little spurts as I tried to keep down the pressurized bursts of laughter-filled air dying to escape my chest cavity.

 B: "Look.
 I'm really Catholic and I don't mess around with demons or ghosts.
 The clock radio started making these weird staticky noises by itself.
 So after I turned it off, it kept making noises.
 Then after I unplugged it from the wall, it still kept making noises even though it had no power source.
 I...I think there's a ghost in our room."